Apple Harvest Salad

 Try this with sliced pear instead of apple for a different seasonal twist.

-This Winter Harvest Salad showcases the beauty of seasonal ingredients, combining vibrant colors with healthy, hearty flavors.
+This Apple Harvest Salad showcases the beauty of seasonal ingredients, combining vibrant colors with healthy, hearty flavors.
 It's versatile enough for any occasion and easy to adapt to your own tastes.
 If you're inspired to try it, I'd love to see how you make it your own!

 If you give it a try, don’t forget to tag me on Instagram with #stabilitynutrition.
 I can’t wait to see your creations!